perwin/imfit/docs/config_file_format.rst

     I_0   100
     h     15

-The optional limit specification for the parameters are exactly like those for the X0 and Y0 values (see above):
+The optional limit specifications for the parameters are exactly like those for the X0 and Y0 values (see above):

-1. The word "fixed", which indicates that the parameter should be held fixed
+1. The word "fixed", which indicates that the parameter should be held fixed; or

-2. A comma-separated pair of numbers specifying lower and upper limits
+2. A comma-separated pair of numbers specifying lower and upper limits.

 Note that parameter-limit specifications are actually *required* by imfit-mcmc.
 They are also required when using imfit's Differential